 No one warned me that it’s possible not to have enough milk during the first few days after giving birth.
 And that it’s quite normal.
 I assumed that my body wouldn’t fail me.
 I thought, if my baby needs it, my body should respond.
-It looked too easy for my mom, she didn’t seem to worry about running out milk.
+It looked too easy for my mom, she didn’t seem to worry about running out of milk.

 Sore, cracked nipples

 I really thought babies just automatically latch without a problem.
 But it’s not the case with me.
-Cyd and I had to find the least painful breastfeeding positions over a course of five weeks or so.
+Cyd and I had to find the least painful breastfeeding positions over the course of five weeks or so.
 Sometimes, I lead him.
 Most of the time, he leads me.
 This exploration stage led to cracked and sore nipples.
 There were moments when I felt like giving up.
 So what kept me going?
 The assurance that he’ll be less sick if I breastfeed.
 And to be honest, I don’t like the inconvenience of sterilizing feeding bottles and preparing milk every time he’s hungry.

 The Witching Hour